Dean Potter, b. 1972, USA

 We simulclimbed the entire route.
-We never saw each other the whole route, which we did in ‘one pitch’, carring a lot of carrabiners and using fixed protection.
+We never saw each other the whole route, which we did in ‘one pitch’, carrying a lot of carabiners and using fixed protection.

 The Casual Route, The Diamond + Directissima, Long’s Peak Chasm View Wall + Syke Sickle, Spearhead, Rocky Mountain National Park, free solo enchainment in 11 hours

 The Casual Route, Long’s Peak Diamond, free-solo ascent in 3 hours 59 seconds from car to car